seleniumbase/SeleniumBase/README.md

 ### Part I: MAC SETUP INSTRUCTIONS
-####(WINDOWS users: You'll need to make a few modifications to the setup steps listed here.
-For starters, you won't be able to use the "brew install" command since that's MAC-only.
-Instead, download the requirements mentioned directly from the web.
-I'll provide you with links to save you time.
-You'll also want to put downloaded files into your [PATH](http://java.com/en/download/help/path.xml).)
+####(WINDOWS users: Ignore the "brew install" commands... that's MAC-only.
+Instead, download the files you need and put them on your [PATH](http://java.com/en/download/help/path.xml).)
-####(DOCKER users: If you want to run browser automation with Docker, see the [Docker ReadMe](https://github.com/mdmintz/SeleniumBase/blob/master/integrations/docker/ReadMe.md))
+####(DOCKER users: See the [Docker ReadMe](https://github.com/mdmintz/SeleniumBase/blob/master/integrations/docker/ReadMe.md))

 #### **Step 0a:** Get basic requirements

-If you don't already have ``python``, ``pip``, ``git``, and either ``virtualenv`` or ``virtualenvwrapper`` installed and accessible from your terminal (command prompt), you'll need to [follow these instructions](https://github.com/mdmintz/SeleniumBase/blob/master/help_docs/requirements_installation.md) to get those installed.
+If you don't already have ``python``, ``pip``, ``git``, and either ``virtualenv`` or ``virtualenvwrapper`` installed and accessible from your terminal (command prompt), you'll need to [follow these instructions](https://github.com/mdmintz/SeleniumBase/blob/master/help_docs/requirements_installation.md).

 #### **Step 0b:** Get web browsers to run automation on

-If you haven't already, you'll want to [Download Firefox](https://www.mozilla.org/en-US/firefox/new/) and either [Download Chrome](https://www.google.com/chrome/browser/desktop/index.html) or [Download Chromium](https://download-chromium.appspot.com/).
+If you haven't already, you'll want to [Download Firefox](https://www.mozilla.org/en-US/firefox/new/).
+You can also [Download Chrome](https://www.google.com/chrome/browser/desktop/index.html) or [Download Chromium](https://download-chromium.appspot.com/) to run automation there.

 #### **Step 0c:** Get drivers for the web browsers that require them

 If you want to run automation on browsers other than Firefox (such as Chrome), you'll need to download [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and [PhantomJS](http://phantomjs.org/) separately.
-(Firefox drivers are already included with Selenium by default)
+(Firefox drivers are already included with Selenium by default, which makes life a bit easier.)

-On a Mac you can install those drivers more easily by using ``brew`` (aka ``homebrew``).
-You may have previously installed ``brew`` if you used that a few steps above to install ``git``.
+On a Mac you can install those drivers more easily by using ``brew`` (aka ``homebrew``), but you have to install that first.
+[Brew installation instructions are here](https://github.com/mdmintz/SeleniumBase/blob/master/help_docs/requirements_installation.md).

 Mac:
 ```bash